fonsecapeter/jarvs/README.md

 ---------------------------

-I also would've shown you this report:
+I also would have shown you this report:
 ```

 ![figure_1.png](app/rvs/sample_docs/figure_1.png)

+> dependencies:
- > dependencies: mac os x or linux-based operating system, bash shell, python 2, matplotlib
+mac os x or linux-based operating system, bash shell, python 2, matplotlib, pandas, recommend  anaconda (comes with all python libraries and more)

- >> if using linux: pandas, weather-util, weather-util-data
+>> if using linux:
+weather-util, weather-util-data

- >> if using mac: coreutils, icalbuddy, recommend also using homebrew package manager
+>> if using mac:
+coreutils, icalbuddy, recommend also using homebrew package manager